911RSR/RaceTemp/README.md

 3. In CubeIDE you edit whatever you need in the source code.
 You should at least:
     a) Change the network SSID and password in Core/Inc/pass.h (unless you are comfortable with "MySSID" and "MyPassword"), and
     b) Enable "use float with printf...".
 Right-click on RaceTemp in the left pane (project tree), select C/C++Build --> Settings --> MCU Settings --> Check the box for "Use float printf..." --> Apply and Close
 4. When the project compiles OK, then connect your debugger and download to the microcontroller.
+It is also possible to download via USB (e.g. from Arduino or STM32CubeProgrammer), but seriously: Get a debugger!
+STlink v2 clones are almost free...
-5. Connect your phone via WiFi to "MySSID".
+5. Connect your phone via WiFi to "MySSID" (or whatever you called it, see step #3a).
 Start/install "Serial WiFi Terminal" on your phone to view the messages
 6. Tasks and scheduling is handled via FreeRTOS.
 Four OS tasks are defined via CubeMX (and generated into Core/Src/freertos.c):
    a) DefaultTsk --> the idle task
    b) LambdaTsk --> lambda_2.c -- interface to a Bosch LSU-ADV O2-sensor via a Bosch CJ125 ASIC